sablier-labs/docs/docs/reference/lockup/legacy/guides/gas-costs.md

 sidebar_position: 4
 ---

-The gas usage of the v1 (legacy) Protocol is not deterministic and varies by user.
+The gas usage of the Legacy Protocol is not deterministic and varies by user.
 Calls to third-party contracts, such as [ERC-20](https://eips.ethereum.org/EIPS/eip-20) tokens, may use an arbitrary amount of gas.
 The values in the table below are rough estimations - you shouldn't take them for granted:

 | Action               | Typical Gas Cost |